Once you have imported, normalised and published multiple datasets, you can now begin analysing and querying your data.

 If you want to, you can identify a subset of these records by using filters.
 TheWHERE can be used to define attribute-based criteria.
 For example, building on the example above, you may be interested in learning more about those with a certain age and income.

-Before submitting the query, you can view the execution plan generated by the Platform to examine the dataset connectivity and quality metrics.
+Before submitting the query, you can view the Connections List generated by the Platform to examine the dataset connectivity and quality metrics.
 The documentation for IQL can be found here.

 You can further enrich your analysis by referencing datasets owned by other users, provided they have sent you a permission.
 Try sending a permission to another user here.